KonstErz/Test-task-API-for-billing-system/README.md

     docker-compose exec web python manage.py createsuperuser
     ```

 6. Now you can go to the server http://localhost:8000/ in your browser.
-Sign in under the credentials of the superuser you created (http://localhost:8000/admin/ or at http://localhost:8000/api/login/) and try to create several test objects of each type.
+Sign in under the credentials of the superuser you created (http://localhost:8000/admin/ or at http://localhost:8000/api/login/) and try to create several test objects of each type in the project admin panel.
 You can test the operation of the main functionality of the application, for example: creating a wallet (http://localhost:8000/api/walletcreation/), replenishing the balance (http://localhost:8000/api/walletdeposit/) and transaction of funds to another user (http://localhost:8000/api/transaction/).

 Other useful commands that may come in handy when working with the docker container of the project: